realnedsanders/Coordination-Trilemma/docs/latex-guide.md

 ## License and Attribution

-Follow the same license as the original markdown files.
+Follow the same license as the original Markdown files.

 ## Questions or Issues

 If you encounter problems with the LaTeX conversion:

 1. Check the compilation log (.log file) for specific errors
 2. Review the section causing issues in the .tex file
-3. Most markdown elements should convert cleanly to LaTeX
+3. Most Markdown elements should convert cleanly to LaTeX

 ## Why Docker + pdflatex?

 ### Why Docker?

 - **No installation hassle** - No need to install multi-GB TeX distributions
 - **Reproducible** - Same environment on any machine
 - **Isolated** - Won't conflict with other software
 - **Cross-platform** - Works on Linux, Mac, Windows (via Docker Desktop)

 ### Why pdflatex (not pandoc)?

 - **Better math support** - Professional mathematical typesetting
 - **Custom formatting** - Full control with amsart class
 - **Bibliography** - Seamless BibTeX integration